autechjobs/website/src/pages/blog/tips-to-refine-tech-resume.md

 # #Bonus tip: Keep your resume short and to the point
 Recruiters only take  6- 7 secs to scan each resume on avg, so it doesn’t make sense to make it long unless you have a very impressive history of achievements.
-Geshan Manandhar, Lead Software Engineer at The Iconic, says that one of the aspects.
+[Geshan Manandhar](https://www.linkedin.com/in/geshan/), Lead Software Engineer at The Iconic, says that one of the aspects.
 Keeping a resume short and concise is one great way to make your resume readable and thus improve your chances of an interview.
+He has also writtern an article about [what top recruiters look for in your tech resume.](https://www.linkedin.com/in/geshan/) The article also provides actionable insights on tips that you could use to update your resume.

 # 5. Mention your work gaps strategically: